 JavacBenchApp 50

-Otherwise, the CDS archive may not be useable for the production run, leading to suboptimal performance.
+Otherwise, the AOT cache may not be usable for the production run, leading to suboptimal performance.
 For example, sometimes you may perform the assembly phase run on a large development host, and then use a container to run the application in a small production node.
 In the following scenario, as the collector is not explicitly specified, the VM will automatically pick G1 for the assembly phase, and SerialGC for the production run (due to its limited amount of memory):

 # Assembly phase (uses G1 by default)